Create From Nothing: How This Workshop Actually Works

 We begin to understand that creativity is available to everyone, once we stop believing it has to look or sound a certain way.

-I guide you through a process that gradually integrates each contribution into the group, so that every participant feels part of a larger composition.
+I guide you through a process that gradually integrates each contribution into the group.
 Through this, we develop skills that support creativity and expression, while also learning how to work with rhythm, sound, and structure in a collaborative setting.

 You gain a practical understanding of how creativity works through direct participation, and begin to see music as a tool for accessing and shaping that process.
 Because we are learning both practical tools and an underlying method, these skills transfer into other creative areas.